Integrated Behavioral Health Services

-Find the answers you need to common questions about child care, medical conditions or Suburban Pediatrics at the click of a button.
+Find the answers you need to common questions about childcare and medical conditions, or Contact Us at the click of a button.

-Suburban Pediatric Associates, Inc. was established 40 years ago, and from the beginning, we’ve always wanted you and your family to feel at home here.
-Our staff is dedicated to providing the most current health information, listening to your concerns and giving your children the highest level of care.
+From the beginning, we have always wanted you and your family to feel at home here.
+As part of Cincinnati Children's, the same staff continues to provide the most current health information, listening to your concerns and giving your children the highest level of care.

-Our team consists of physicians, nurse practitioners and office staff who provide superior care.
+Our team consists of pediatricians, nurse practitioners and office staff who provide superior care.
 We offer general pediatrics expertise, as well as advanced experience in a variety of specialties.

 Rosalynd Brackens, M.D.